-To meet the evolving workforce needs, both educators and students see the need for school systems to adapt.
+Nonetheless, both educators and students see the need for school systems to adapt to meet the evolving needs of the workforce.

 To enable educators to prepare students for the job market of the future, the K-12 public education system may need to shift how it supports students and teachers.
 Students are aware of AI and changing workforce trends and believe AI should change schooling in the future.
 Teachers are aware of AI, and some are using it and believe AI is important for preparing their students for the future.